cdowd/booth-slurm/slurm_parallel_example/README.md

 ### Initial Files
 - counter.R: simple file with a function for a counter which (tries fairly successfully to prevent) overwriting outputs for different slurm jobs
 - README.md: this file.
-- recombine-test.R:
-  - code taking outputs of all jobs (stored in temp folder), and summarizing/plotting it.
+- recombine-test.R: code taking outputs of all jobs (stored in temp folder), and summarizing/plotting it.
 - slurm.sh: Basic configuration details for the scheduler (number of cores, email on completion, account permissions, etc)
-- test-parallel.R:
-  - code running simulations looking at convergence to normal distribution
+- test-parallel.R: code running simulations looking at convergence to normal distribution
-- /temp/: empty directory for temporary files
+- /temp/: (mostly) empty directory for temporary files
-  - /temp/log/: empty directory for log files
+  - /temp/log/: (mostly) empty directory for log files
+      - /temp/log/folder_init: empty file opening two directories on github.

 ### Generated files
 - /temp/counter.RData: an RData file holding the value of the counter tracking save names.